 3. Content capture enhances instructional activities; it works especially well in subject areas where students benefit from repeated viewing of content, especially when complex items are being discussed.

-- Download the 7 Steps to: a flipped classroom and see the Academic Support, Technology & Innovation pages for more advice on using technology to enhance and support the students’ learning experience.
+- Access the Academic Support, Technology & Innovation pages for more advice on using technology to enhance and support the students’ learning experience.

 - There is a course available on the DLE 'Creating accessible content'.